zeraphie/zeraphie.github.io/_posts/2022-10-20-home-rules.md

 I like making characters.
 I like others making characters.
 I like making characters liking characters.
 I like characters :)

 - **Session 0**: Takes place during Session 0 as all party members should know each other (even if it's by just proxy/just meeting them) before the campaign (one shots exclude this)
-- **Stat Rolling**: Rolling for stats, roll 4d6 drop the lowest 6 times, with at least one stat being an 18, or use [the stat roller I made](https://codepen.io/chrysokitty/full/jOzgeMz)
+- **Stat Rolling**: Rolling for stats, roll 4d6 drop the lowest 6 times, with at least one stat being an 18, or use [the stat roller I made](https://codepen.io/chrysokitty/full/jOzgeMz).
+Also, if a player wants a negative, but doesn't get one, I'm happy to allow the player to take the hit :)
 - **Rolling for Health**: When rolling for health, players can't roll lower than their average (before modifiers), this includes rolling hit dice during a short rest
 - **Intelligence**: If a character has a positive Intelligence modifier, they gain additional tool proficiencies equal to half their intelligence modifier (rounded up)
 - **Multiclassing**: No initial multi-classing, during the course of the campaign multi-classing may become available, but only one other class and must be roleplayed